 In the world of home internet, the term “Gig” has become a buzzword, representing premium-speed internet plans offered by most major providers.
 These plans promise speeds of 1,000 Mbps (1 Gigabit) or higher, often marketed as the ultimate solution for gaming, streaming, and multitasking.
 But the big question is: do you really need it?

-Spoiler alert: for most households, the answer is no.
+For most households, the answer is probably no.

 What Is Gig Internet?